confluentinc/demo-realtime-data-warehousing/README.md

    > **Note:** _Read the `main.tf` configuration file [to see what will be created](./terraform/aws/main.tf)._

-The `terraform apply` command will print the public IP addresses of the host EC2 instances for your Postgres and Mysql services.
+The `terraform apply` command will print the public IP addresses of the host EC2 instances for your Postgres services.
 You'll need these later to configuring the source connectors.

 </details>
 <br>